 The project: growing without leaving the neighbourhood

-Pauline and Bruno were living in a 49 sqm 3-room apartment in the 12th.
-The apartment was optimised down to the last centimetre, but with two growing children, they needed a third bedroom and a larger living room.
+Pauline and Bruno were living in a 49 sqm three-room flat in the 12th.
+The space was used down to the last centimetre, but with two growing children they needed a third bedroom and a larger living room.

-As busy professionals often travelling for work and parents of two young children, they did not have time to conduct the search themselves.
-After two months of unsuccessful attempts, they turned to Home Select.
-Catherine Ziegler won them over from the first meeting with her deep knowledge of the 12th arrondissement.
+Both worked long hours, often travelling, and with two young children they had no time to run the search themselves.
+After two months of fruitless attempts, they turned to Home Select.
+Catherine Ziegler won them over at the first meeting with her detailed knowledge of the 12th arrondissement.

 A very precise brief

-The criteria were strict: 4 rooms with 3 bedrooms (or the possibility of creating a third), minimum 65 sqm, open or openable kitchen, high floor, dual-aspect, very bright, elevator mandatory, small well-maintained co-ownership, no central heating or concierge to limit charges.
-Renovations accepted within the budget.
+The criteria were strict: four rooms with three bedrooms (or the scope to create a third), at least 65 sqm, an open or openable kitchen, a high floor, dual-aspect and bright, a lift essential, a small well-run co-ownership, no central heating or concierge to keep charges down.
+Renovations were accepted within the budget.

 The geographic perimeter was equally precise: only the Dugommier-Daumesnil-Reuilly-Diderot triangle, plus Ledru-Rollin on the 12th side.
 No compromise on the neighbourhood.